 The biggest advantage of all: First strike.
 The government's goal isn't to wipe out the Anarchy, so they can't just march in and shoot everyone.
 Most likely their goal is to confiscate everyone's weapons.
 But this situation where only one side is unable to shoot someone from the opposing side on sight basically guarantees that the Anarchists will have first strike in every confrontation.

 One more thing...

 There's one last point I want to make.
 I made a bunch of arguments up there about how an Anarcho-Vigilantist society would not be a world rife with violence despite the vigilantist mindset.
 But more importantly is that it doesn't matter if Anarcho-Vigilantism would involve a lot of violence.
 Isn't people getting hurt because they disagree about what's right better than people doing what they believe is wrong?
-If there was a planet full of conscientious and benevolent but impoverished and war-torn people and a planet of selfish hedonists living in near-utopia and you had to destroy one, which would you destroy?
+If there was a planet full of conscientious and benevolent but impoverished people and a planet of selfish hedonists living in near-utopia and you had to destroy one, which would you destroy?
 Would you rather have suffering or evil be rampant?

 This is one of the only issues where I'd refer you to more Anarchist reading if you're not fully convinced.
 Besides my other article where I detail many pragmatic downsides of government, Roderick T. Long has a PDF on Anarchism where he focuses more on defending the practical side.
 His version is slightly different from mine due to his stricter adherence to the NAP, but he makes lots of good points.